MichielfromNL/ESP8266IRFancontroller/README.md

 ### Wemos D1 configuration
 The Arduino IDE Wemos D1 config for this sketch is:\
 Flash size:  4MB, 1MB OTA, 115200,  Use the OTA port to flash. \
 Note: the initial upload requires an USB connection.
-That must be done with the 3v3 jumper disconnected, to prevent a clash between the onboard power from USB and the 3v3 from the power supply. **NEVER POWER THE PCB and the USB at the same time**
+That must be done with the 3v3 jumper disconnected, to prevent a clash between the onboard power from USB and the 3v3 from the power supply. **NEVER POWER THE PCB AND USE THE USB AT THE SAME TIME**

 ### Telnet
 For experimenting, I added a telnet interface using the [ESP Telnet](https://github.com/LennartHennigs/ESPTelnet) library from Lennart Hennigs.
-Typing a question mark shows the possible commands.\
+Typing a question mark followed by <CR> shows the possible commands.\
 At some time, using that interface you can connect it to home automation, sending commands through that interface.
 Of course, this is pretty unsafe.
 NO UID /PWD or the like, so never ever make this accessible from the internet